localstack/docs/content/en/user-guide/aws/lambda/index.md

 LocalStack allows you to develop, debug, and execute your Lambda functions locally, without the need to deploy them to AWS.
 This is a great way to test your code, and to learn more about how your Lambda functions work, before deploying them to AWS.

-## Lambda Providers

-LocalStack provides two implementations of the Lambda service available as providers:
-* The new lambda provider `v2` (formerly known as `asf`) is our currently supported and stable implementation.
-It is active by default starting with Localstack&nbsp;v2.0 and available since LocalStack&nbsp;v1.3 using `PROVIDER_OVERRIDE_LAMBDA=v2`.
-* The old lambda provider `legacy` is deprecated in Localstack&nbsp;v2.
-It is temporarily available using `PROVIDER_OVERRIDE_LAMBDA=legacy` but we highly recommend [migrating]({{< ref "references/lambda-v2-provider" >}}) to the new lambda provider.

 ## Special tooling for Lambda